Repeating Flows

 1. Next Add Clients, by clicking on the clients or you can add by tags (explained in next section of this article)

 1. Last step is to Review & Go.
 Check the flow is set up correctly then click Publish.
-When the flow is ready to be started your team member will need to select it in their flow list, which is found under Team Home – Focus – Flow List and click Start.
+When the workflow is ready to be started your team member will need to select it in their workflow list, which is found under Team Home – Workflows – Workflow List and click Start.

-Flows using a “specific event” cadence will show in the repeating flow list with a message stating “repeats on specific event” instead of the next start date that regular repeating flows show.
+Workflows using a “specific event” cadence will show in the repeating workflow list with a message stating “repeats on specific event” instead of the next start date that regular repeating workflows show.

 Use Case Examples